The-Apple-King/Projects/csci4271/Projects/Project 1/fixes.md

 made a check so that num_pixels doesn't overflow in parse bc_raw

-FRMT can cause a crash to the program as it xmallocs every time and theres no limit on FRMT tags
+FRMT can cause the program to stop as it xmallocs every time and theres no limit on FRMT tags

-bcflat will write to the wrong spot if size is 2 so increase minimum size to 3
+for bcprog we changed the do while loops to while loops, this will make sure we don't read to a wrong location early

 bcraw line 200
     we check before every read are we about to read more than allocated for pixels